 Overweight or obese dogs tend to have the worst case of Tracheal Collapse, especially when exposed to heat and irritants.

 Dogs with this condition aren’t as active as other dogs; they have exercise intolerance and have difficulty swallowing food and water.

-Treatments for a collapsed trachea include a regulated diet and weight loss plan, cough suppressants, and antibiotics.
+A collapsed trachea treatment includes a regulated diet and weight loss plan, cough suppressants, and antibiotics.
 Their veterinarian might also recommend surgery.